ELMI Wages & Income

 *

-Prevailing wage rates required under the Capital Construction Act for state construction projects.
+Prevailing Wage rates required under the Capital Construction Act for state construction projects have been updated and are effective from July 1, 2023 to June 30, 2024.

 The Davis-Bacon and Related Acts require prevailing wage rates be paid on federal construction projects.
 The US Labor Dept., Wage & Hour Division make wage determinations to set rates.